-If you watch television or spend time on social media sites, chances are you’ve probably seen at least one mesothelioma commercial.
-These advertisements are designed to appeal to anyone who has been exposed to asbestos, or has a loved one who has been exposed, and is either sick as a result or fears they may be diagnosed with an asbestos-related illness.
+If you watch television or spend time on social media sites, you’ve probably seen at least one mesothelioma commercial.
+Advertisers design these messages to appeal to anyone who has been exposed to asbestos, or has a loved one who has been exposed, and is either sick as a result or fears they may be diagnosed with an asbestos-related illness.

 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
 With over $30 billion currently available in asbestos trust funds, if you or a loved one have mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for significant financial compensation.

 Why Am I Seeing So Many Mesothelioma Commercials?

 Although the Environmental Protection Agency (EPA) placed strict regulations on asbestos use more than 30 years ago, victims of asbestos exposure are still getting sick today.
 Asbestos exposure can trigger serious illnesses with long dormancy periods of anywhere between 20 and 50 years.
 Someone exposed on the job in the 1970s could be diagnosed now.
 And, although no one uses asbestos as heavily as in the past, some people are still at risk of being exposed to it today.

 Mesothelioma lawsuits have become big business for law firms.
 In fact, many attorneys now specialize solely in asbestos-related personal injury cases because of the amount of money a settlement or verdict can bring.
 As a result, you’ll now see many mesothelioma commercials as attorneys seek out clients to represent.

 Can I Trust a Mesothelioma and Asbestos Commercial?